SMarbella/Codepath-iOS-Prework/README.md

 Describe any challenges encountered while building the app.

 The challenge I encountered while building the app was that I had to learn a new programming language.
 Since I did not learn Swift before, it took me time to understand it and the ways the basics of Swift work.
 Another challenge I had to face was connecting each controls and their clicks to change the numbers representing their values.
-A third challenge I faced was to make the introduction indicate theAfter I figured it out, I added extra buttons to expand the app and improve the UI.
+A third challenge I faced was to make the introduction indicate the number of cats and dogs with the correct plural and singular quantifiers.
+After I figured it out, I added extra buttons to expand the app and improve the UI.

 # IOS102 Pre-work: Introduce Yourself